 Information regarding the type of nutrition claims that can and cannot be made, as well as examples of Nutritional Information Panels for each type of claim, is contained in the User Guide to Standard 1.2.8.
-There are two parts to the Nutrition Information User Guide.
-Part A explains when nutrition information is required and the way in which it must be presented.
-Part B outlines the requirements in the Code for nutrition claims.

-A nutrition panel calculator is also available to assist in calculating mandatory nutrition information for the panels.
+A Nutrition Panel Calculator is also available to assist in calculating mandatory nutrition information for the panels.